dovahcrow/factor-expr/README.md

         e.g. if `n_data_jobs=3` and `n_factor_jobs=5`, you will have 3 * 5 threads running concurrently.
     pbar: bool = True
         Whether to show the progress bar using tqdm.
-    trim: bool = False
-        Whether to trim the warm up period off from the result.
-    index_col: Optional[str] = None
-        Set the index column.
     verbose: bool = False
         If True, failed factors will be printed out in stderr.
-    output: Literal["pandas" | "pyarrow" | "raw"] = "pandas"
+    output: Literal["pyarrow" | "raw"] = "pyarrow"
-        The return format, can be pandas DataFrame ("pandas") or pyarrow Table ("pyarrow") or un-concatenated pyarrow Tables ("raw").
+        The return format, can be pyarrow Table ("pyarrow") or un-concatenated pyarrow Tables ("raw").
     """
 ```